 - It’s the least expensive of all the fishing lines

-However, not all mono lines are created equal and some are cheap and not very good while other mono lines are excellent for trout fishing.
+However, not all monofilament lines are created equal and some are cheap and not very good while other mono lines are excellent for trout fishing.
+There are also some disadvantages to Monofilament lines.

 The Best Monofilament Line For Trout Fishing

-You want to get a good monofilament line for trout fishing if you want to be able to fish well, The best monofilament lines for trout fishing are premium lines or what I call performance lines and I will discuss the advantages of these lines and the disadvantages to the cheap lines.
+You must use a good monofilament line for trout fishing if you want to be able to fish well with mono.
+The best monofilament lines for trout fishing are premium lines or what I call performance lines and I will discuss the advantages of these lines and the disadvantages to the cheap lines.

 If you want the best fishing lines for trout that are made from premium mono these are the best that I have used.
 I will also discuss the best sizes below this.